pypy/pypy/pypy/doc/ctypes-implementation.rst

 current implementation:

 * ``ctypes.pythonapi`` lets you access the CPython C API emulation layer.
-It does not work on PyPy at the moment, we are missing a ``getfunc`` method for CDLL.
-Work was begun to refactor the rpython implementation of _rawffi (in pypy/modules/_rawffi/alt) but that project has stalled.
+It does not work on PyPy.

   Note that even if it worked, our implementation would not do anything sensible about the GIL and the functions will be named with an extra